CZ-NIC/fred-client/doc/README_EN.txt

    using the standard procedure).
 The $php_module_name variable sets redirection to file and $command_options enable addition of other parameters when necessary.

 PHP Integration:

-   The fred_client.py client may also be run by entering a command to be executed by the -d --command at the command line.
+   The fred_client client may also be run by entering a command to be executed by the -d --command at the command line.
 In such a case, the console does not run and the client functions as a batch.
    This is the same as the combination of fred_create.py and fred_sender.py.
 The client only